bkmgit/python-colormath2/README.rst

-Python Color Math Module (colormath)
+Python Color Math2 Module (colormath2)
 ====================================

 A maintained fork of the unmaintained `python-colormath`_